Why Apply for an Electronic Money Institution License in Cyprus

 5. Tax Incentives and Exemptions

-- IP Box Regime: Cyprus offers an attractive Intellectual Property (IP) Box regime, allowing an effective tax rate as low as 2.5% on income derived from qualifying IP assets.
+- IP Box Regime: Cyprus offers an attractive Intellectual Property (IP) Box regime, which could make effective tax rate as low as 2.5% on income derived from qualifying IP assets.

 - Notional Interest Deduction (NID): Companies can benefit from a notional interest deduction on new equity injected into the company, reducing the taxable base and promoting equity financing.